-Survival analysis among new users of antipsychotics.
+Survival analyses among new users of antipsychotics will be analysed overall and then stratified:

-Stratification:

 - Overall

 - Typical/atypical antipsychotics

-- 20 most common individual substances per database
+- Top 20 most common individual substances

-- Age group <65 years and >= 65 years
+- Age groups: <65 years, ≥65 years

 - Sex

 8.7 Study size

 No sample size has been calculated.
 Incidence of antipsychotic use among the study population will be estimated as part of Objective 2.